reillypascal/personalsite-ssg/pages/now.md

 <article>
 <h2 class="sectionHeader">Currently Reading</h2>

+_S._ by Doug Dorst: presented as a library copy of _Ship of Theseus_ by fictional author V.M.
+Straka, with handwritten notes in the margins between two college students.
+V.M.
+Straka is reclusive and mysterious, and conspiracy theories surround him, and the students' relationship grows as they dig deeper into this.

 _Ficciones_ by Jorge Luis Borges: I've heard people mention the story “The Garden of Forking Paths” in connection with hypertext, and I'm very intrigued to see more.